jeffpar/lonedissent/_pages/transcripts/featured/brown1/bolling-v-sharpe.md

 War Between the States, so far as the District of Columbia is concerned— </p>
 <p>MR. HAYES: Yes, sir. </p>
 <p>MR. CHIEF JUSTICE VINSON: —were the people who were there in the Congress at
-the time the Amendments were passed, <a name="page9"></a>and were there when ratified, and were there when this legislation was passed, and it is hard for me to understand that if it is racism, that it was not done deliberately, and the constitutional Amendments were so interpreted, and I assume that you would not go that far, would you, in regard to the war Amendments? </p>
+the time the Amendments were passed, and were there when ratified, and were there when this legislation was passed, and it is hard for me to understand that if it is racism, that it was not done deliberately, and the constitutional Amendments were so interpreted, and I assume that you would not go that far, would you, in regard to the war Amendments? </p>